 What is the most valuable Noritake pattern?

 For dinnerware patterns, Tree in the Meadow complete service sets command the highest prices among common patterns, followed by Azalea rare pieces.
-For decorative pieces, fine Nippon-era moriage vases, hand-painted portrait pieces, and elaborately decorated chocolate sets are the most valuable items in the Noritake collecting world.
+For decorative pieces, fine Nippon-era moriage vases, hand-painted portrait pieces, and elaborately decorated chocolate sets are the most valuable.
 A rare Nippon-era artist-decorated portrait vase in excellent condition can sell for $300 to $800 or more.

 Where is Noritake china made?